albertoarena/laravel-event-sourcing-generator/README.md

 ```

 ```
-Which is the domain name?
+Which is the name of the domain?
 [Animal]
 > Animal

 Do you want to import properties from existing database migration?